Bankruptcy judge approves Purdue Pharma plan to resolve opioid claims, giving Sackler family civil immunity

 Ex-Purdue Pharma head Richard Sackler, seeking legal immunity, denies responsibility for opioid crisis

-Drain, in his ruling Wednesday, acknowledged the “extraordinary harmful effect” opioid products by Purdue had in the deadly drug epidemic.
+Drain, in his ruling Wednesday, acknowledged the “extraordinary harmful effect” of opioid products by Purdue in the epidemic.

 “The role of these debtors and their owners to that crisis makes the bankruptcy case before me highly unusual and complex,” he said.